B3ND1X/air-script/README.md

 ## DONT WANT TO USE ONLY AIR SCRIPT?

 Thats okay, me either!
 Thats why Air Script comes with extra tools!
+See changelog for a list of added tools.

 ## HOW TO UNINSTALL THIS GARBAGE SCRIPT?!!